kaishin/json-feed-jekyll/README.md

-A spec-compliant [JSON Feed](https://jsonfeed.org) template for your Jekyll-generated blog.
+A fully spec-compliant [JSON Feed](https://jsonfeed.org) template for your Jekyll-generated blog.

 ## How to Use